transferwise/pipelinewise/docs/user_guide/metadata_columns.rst

 * ``_SDC_BATCHED_AT``: Timestamp when the record was batched to load into target

 * ``_SDC_DELETED_AT``: Timestamp when the record delete event was received from source.

-For example if you replicate a table that has three columns in source ``COLUMN_ONE``, ``COLUMN_TWO`` and ``COLUMN_THREE`` then typically you find ``_SDC_`` metadata columns at the end of the table:
+For example if you reproduce a table that has three columns in source ``COLUMN_ONE``, ``COLUMN_TWO`` and ``COLUMN_THREE`` then typically you find ``_SDC_`` metadata columns at the end of the table: